BotYue/ELE-292-Lab-SU/Lab 6 Thermal System/Lab 6 Main Task 1.md

 <img src="Pic/schematic.png" width="600">

 ▪ The **+5 V DC** is drawn from the **Pin Vhi** of the ItsyBitsy M0 Express.
- This 5 V DC supplies power to heat up the resistor.
+ <br>This 5 V DC supplies power to heat up the resistor.

 ▪ The **PWM signal** is controlled by the **PWM pin** of the Arduino.
- It adjusts the heat-power input to the heated resistor.
+ <br>It adjusts the heat-power input to the heated resistor.

 ▪ The resistor’s temperature is measured by a chip underneath it.
- The chip outputs a voltage to the **Temp Pin**, following the relation:
+ <br>The chip outputs a voltage to the **Temp Pin**, following the equation:

 $$\mathrm{Temperature (°C)} = \dfrac{\mathrm{V (volts)}}{0.100}$$